 Carabuncle or Carbuncle

 In a place (Southeast Asia) where a big cornucopia of creatures, ranging from the first species of vampires to carnivorous sentient trees to possessive ghost-bird-tigers, threaten the lives of humans every day, there needs to be a good guy somewhere.
 Southeast Asian folklore gives us the weretiger!
-The harimau jadian therianthrope species doesn't attack humans as much as their truly animalistic counterparts, and instead serve as guardians, unless the werecats are very upset about a human action or are in desperate need of food.
-They are described in human form as not having the groove in their upper lip, and their transformation (like most weretigers in Asian myth) into big striped cats starts at their feet and hands, then goes up to their limbs and torso, orange fur appears and begins to darken with stripes, the tail manifests, and the shape-shifting finale is the head.
+The harimau jadian doesn't attack humans as much as their truly animalistic counterparts, and instead serve as guardians, unless the werecats get very upset about a human action or are in desperate need of food.
+They are described in human form as not having the groove in their upper lip, and their transformation into big striped cats is recorded in impressive detail: the transformation starts at their feet and hands, then goes up to their limbs and torso, orange fur appears and begins to darken with stripes, the tail manifests, and the shape-shifting finale is the head.
 By then, they are like normal tigers in appearance, but note that no two tigers have the exact same stripe pattern.

 The story of a ferocious lump of stone was originally a myth made up to keep nosey folk away from caves sacred to the natives.
 And before science and scoffing became a phenomenon in Australia, it had worked quite well.